rootslab/syllabus/Readme.md

      *
      * Example: Syllabus.commands.object.info();
      *
-     * NOTE: exists only in develop mode.
      * NOTE: use false to unstick.
      */
     , stick : function ( [ Boolean enable ] ) : Number

+    /*
+     * Get the current number of commands in the syllabus.
+     */
+    , count : function () : Number

 }
 ```